 Pricing

-Here’s what we looked at while testing the platforms covered above:
+Here’s what I looked at while testing these platforms:

 CRM and workflow integration